b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 yearly interest rate of 6%.
 Given the inflation rates from the question 2 would I make any real profit on January 1, 2025?

+### Question 4 {#sec:compound_interest_problem_q4}

+An average Polish male, aka Jan Kowalski, retires at the age of 65, while his life expectancy at birth is 74 years.
+Jan starts his first job at the age of 20 and earns $3,000 a month.
+However, since he had heard that the pension a person receives is equal to 50% of their last salary, he decided to save $200 monthly (a bit less than 7% of his earnings).
+Once, he retires he'll take the missing 50% from the pile of money that he saved so that quality of his life will not change.

+Assume that: 1) there is no inflation; 2) Jan's salary is constant throughout his lifetime; 3) he pays $2,400 into his savings account at the beginning of each year; 4) the account gives him 2% yearly.
+Tell roughly how long will the money last on the retirement?

 ## Solution {#sec:compound_interest_solution}

 Before we begin a warning.
 The following section, calculations, etc. may or may